Wanna conquer clutter? Grab a FREE 15-minute challenge printable!

 When did I finally buckle down?
 When my physical health was suffering (bloodshot, sore eyes and exhaustion).

 This was rock bottom for sure.
 But instead of feeling depressed, it's actually cause to celebrate.
 Because from here, things can only go up.
-You are now ready to take the following steps to recover from beginner blogger overwhelm.

 You may think that you need to constantly spend every possible moment on your blog or else you'll fall further behind, but on the contrary, the fatigue is cramping your style.

-Don’t fight the losing battle.
-The best thing to do is to back away from blogging and take a breather.
 That’s exactly what I did, and I got a playdate with my son out of it, which was a nice change from constant blogging madness.
 And it totally made me refreshed.

-3. Put Things into Perspective
+3. Put things into perspective

-Do you really need to be as stressed out about your situation?
 For me, I have a day job so my family’s livelihood is not riding on my immediate blogging success.
 There are only so many hours in a day, so dedicate a reasonable portion rather than trade my life for it.

 It can be hard to accept that growth may be slow and steady when you read all kinds of income reports of bloggers making bank from the get go.
-But for the majority of people, this is not the case.
-In fact only about 1% of bloggers make enough to earn a full-time income blogging.

-The reality is there’s no easy way to do blogging.
-It’s tough work that you gotta put in if you want to reap the results.
-But as with any good thing in life, it’ll take time to nurture.
 No one goes into blogging and becomes an overnight success (even for those that make it seem that way, I can bet you that they've also felt frustrations and setbacks that only propelled them to put in 200% to succeed).

 Be patient yet persistent and if you continue to work towards your goals in a smart way by getting consistent traffic through Pinterest and Google and setting up your blog to make money, you will eventually reach where you want to be.